carsonwack/node-and-SQL/README.md

 # node-and-SQL

-Allows user to shop from a database filled with 10 items
+Allows user to make purchases from a database filled with 10 items.

 Command-Line Startup Instructions:
 ----------------------------------